What's shopping in a pandemic like? Drive to your local mall

 The imminent demise of several key tenants could also leave shoppers with fewer places to spend.
 J.Crew, saddled by debt, filed for Chapter 11 on Monday, becoming the first major retailer to do so.
 J.C.
 Penney and Neiman Marcus are also expected to file for Chapter 11.

 And Macy's CEO Jeff Gennette told analysts Thursday that it would emerge from this crisis as a “smaller company."
-That's bad news because 60% of U.S. malls are still anchored by department stores, according to research firm Green Street Advisors.
+That's bad news because department stores represent 60% of mall anchor space, according to research firm Green Street Advisors.

 Macy’s reopened nearly 70 stores Monday, with many just focusing only on curbside pickup.
 Gennette said he expects less than 20% of the business to come back at first.
 And shoppers will notice a lot of changes: The chain is banning spa-like services, as well as bra fitting and ear piercing.
 For clothes that have been tried or returned, workers will take them off the sales floor for 24 hours.

-Note: This story has been updated to correct that department stores represent 60% of mall anchor space, not 60% of U.S. malls are anchored by department stores.